ibm-cloud-docs/codeengine/connectivity-outbound.md

 2. Go to the row with the allowed destination IP address range that you want to remove and click the delete (trash can) icon.
 3. Confirm the deletion when prompted.

-## Working with allowed destination IP address ranges by using the CLI
+## Managing allowed destination IP address ranges by using the CLI
 {: #working-with-allowed-destination-cli}
 {: cli}